Fukushima-juku: Fukushima Barrier

 The Fukushima Barrier (福島関跡, Fukushima Sekishō) was one of several security checkpoints established by the Tokugawa Shogunate on the Nakasendō.

 Located at the northern end of Fukushima-juku, the site of the barrier approximately a 15-minute walk from Kiso-Fukushima Station.
 The barrier was founded between 1602 and 1604, and had stone walls and a building for officials who could monitor traffic and inspect travelers for their travel permits and illicit goods.
 It was abolished in 1868 after the Meiji restoration, but the east and west gates of the compound were reconstructed based on archaeological excavations conducted in 1975, and now form part of a historical park.
 The site was designated a National Historic Site of Japan in 1979.

-Fukushuma-shuku in The Sixty-nine Stations of the Kiso Kaidō
+Fukushima-shuku in The Sixty-nine Stations of the Kiso Kaidō

 Utagawa Hiroshige's ukiyo-e print of Fukushima-juku depicts the Fukushima Barrier, with two travelers in the background kneeling before an official as their documents are examined.
 In the foreground, a porter with loaded panniers passes in front of an elderly samurai with a stick walking away from the barrier.
 Behind, a man with his face hidden by a large green cloak and a sedge hat and two travellers approach the gate.